 “Few experiences are as joyful as helping people expand their family,” says Rebecca says when discussing adoption.
 However, joyful as it is, adoption is a complicated process requiring strict compliance with statutory mandates.
 Rebecca provides a steady and assuring hand through the complexities of adoption.

-Additionally, Rebecca is a trained mediator who has been recognized and approved by the Kentucky Administrative Office of the Courts and by the Warren County Family Courts.
-Mediation is a process in which a neutral mediator encourages and helps disputing parties reach a mutually acceptable agreement outside of court.
-Rebecca identifies the value of mediation as, “giving people the power to solve their own problems.
-The fact that people, through mediation, are able to fashion their own solutions to their problems helps ensure a resolution that is more likely to last.”
+Additionally, Rebecca is a trained mediator who meets the mediation roster requirements set by the Kentucky Administrative Office of the Courts and by the Warren County Family Courts.
+Both mediation and collaborative practice are processes which help disputing parties reach a mutually acceptable agreement outside of court.
+Rebecca identifies the value of mediation and collaborative practice as, “giving people the power to solve their own problems.
+The fact that people, through mediation and collaborative divorce, are able to fashion their own solutions to their problems helps ensure a resolution that is more likely to last.”

 Rebecca also has extensive appellate experience and has successfully represented numerous clients at the appellate level.
 In 2014, Rebecca helped establish Kentucky law regarding child custody jurisdiction in the published opinion of Danaher v.
 Hopkins, 449 S.W.3d 765 (Ky.
 App.
 2014).
 Rebecca’s successful appeals are illustrative of her commitment to the interests of her clients and of her understanding of the nuances of family law.

 Throughout her career, Rebecca has been committed to professional excellence and to the improvement of the practice of law.
-To that end, she serves a member of the Board of Directors and as the Continuing Legal Education Committee Chair for the Bowling Green-Warren County Bar Association.
+To that end, she previously served as the Continuing Legal Education Committee Chair for the Bowling Green-Warren County Bar Association.
+Rebecca is also trained in collaborative family practice.
 Also, in 2016, Rebecca was appointed by Chief Justice John Minton, Jr. to serve as a Kentucky Trial Commissioner.
 As a Trial Commissioner, Rebecca presides over disciplinary actions brought by the Kentucky Bar Association against individuals accused of professional misconduct.